-Merchants within the Euro area may hold existing Euro-denominated Direct Debit mandates under their domestic legacy Direct Debit schemes.
+Merchants within the Euro area might hold existing Euro-denominated Direct Debit mandates under their domestic legacy Direct Debit schemes.

-For example, a French merchant may already hold domestic Direct Debit mandates under the French legacy Direct Debit scheme.
-These existing mandates will need to be updated or replaced to reflect the new SEPA Direct Debit rules.
+For example, a French merchant might already hold domestic Direct Debit mandates under the French legacy Direct Debit scheme.
+These mandates need to be compliant with the latest SEPA Direct Debit rules.

 What will happen to existing Euro Direct Debit mandates?